esfalsa/applesauce.user.js/README.md

+**⚠️ This repository is now archived.**

+All code contained in this repository remains fully open-source but is no longer being maintained.

+---

 # Applesauce

 Applesauce is a simple endorsement tool for NationStates.
 It takes a list of nations, and gives you an endorse button to click to your heart's content as you go down the list.